Postdoctoral Research Regulations

 a) Researchers with an individual research programme:

-1. At the end of the post-doctoral studies and research programme, the researcher will present to the Scientific Board a final report of activities, together with the supervisor's opinion.
-If the post-doctoral programme lasts 18 months, a report must be presented at the end of the first year.
+1. At the end of the postdoctoral studies and research programme, the researcher submits a final activity report to the CES Scientific Board, together with the supervisor's opinion.
+If the postdoctoral programme lasts 18 months, an interim report must be submitted at the end of the first year.

-2. In case of grantees or researchers with a labour contract with another institution, the post-doctoral researchers must ask the financing/labour contract institution to provide CES with a statement recognizing CES as a host unit for the post-doctoral research programme.
-This must be done within 15 days of the application acceptance communication.
+2. In case they are grant holders or researchers with an employment relationship with another institution, the postdoctoral researchers must ask the institution funding the grant or the institution with which they have an employment relationship to provide CES with a statement recognising CES as a host unit for the postdoctoral research programme.
+This must be done within 15 days of th acceptance notification.

-4. The post-doctoral researcher must be available to participate, as a lecturer or organizer, in an advanced training course (classroom or distance learning), Summer/Winter School or other training activities in the context of CES, such as “CES vai à Escola”.
+4. The postdoctoral researcher must be available to participate, as a lecturer or organiser, in an advanced training course (in-person or distance learning), Summer/Winter School or other training activities in the context of CES, such as “CES vai à Escola”.

-5. With the scientific supervisor's guidance, the post-doctoral researcher must propose, annually or in annual average, at least one publication in international indexed journals in reference bases, or equivalent.
+5. The postdoctoral researcher must propose, annually or in annual average, at least one publication in international indexed journals in reference bases, or equivalent, under the supervision of the scientific supervisor.

-b) Researchers integrated into financed collective research projects
+b) Researchers integrated into funded collective research projects

-1. Apart from the report indicated in paragraphs 1 to 6 of this article, the post-doctoral researchers integrated in collective research projects will respond to the duties of those projects, under the responsibility of the Lead Researcher.
+1. Apart from the report indicated in paragraphs 1 to 6 of this article, the post-doctoral researchers integrated in collective research projects will respond to the duties of those projects, under the responsibility of the Principal Investigator.

 Article 6